TinyTapeout/tinytapeout_www/content/competitions/demoscene-tt10/_index.en.md

     * Enable the project,
     * Judges will read the datasheet to understand how to set the inputs and clock,
     * Reset.
-* Must be submitted to TT08 (closes September 6th).
+* Must be submitted to TT10 (closes March 7th 2025).
 * Entrants can submit multiple designs.

 ## Categories

-* Newcomer - TT08 must be your first tapeout on Tiny Tapeout,
+* Newcomer - TT10 must be your first tapeout on Tiny Tapeout,
 * Best sound track,
 * Best single tile design,
 * Best graphics,